AltaPay/plugin-magento2-community/README.md

-# Valitor Magento2 extension
+# ValitorOmni Magento2 extension

 Valitor has made it much easier for you as merchant/developer to receive secure payments in your Magento2.3.x web shop.

 == Change log ==

+** Version 2.1.0

+    * A new batch of improvements and bug fixes

 ** Version 2.0.0

-    * Major improvements and bug fixtures
+    * Major improvements and bug fixes

 ** Version 1.1.4